 The Chartered Insolvency and Restructuring Professional Qualification Program or CIRP Qualification Program (CQP) is the official qualification process for individuals seeking to become a Chartered Insolvency and Restructuring Professional (CIRP).
 Additionally, this is the path to become a Licensed Insolvency Trustee.

-Under the terms of a new Memorandum of Understanding (MOU) signed October 8, 2009 by CAIRP and the OSB, CAIRP assumed sole responsibility for the creation, delivery and maintenance of the education program required to become a CIRP, Licensed Insolvency Trustee and qualified insolvency counsellor.
+Under the terms of a Memorandum of Understanding (MOU) between CAIRP and the OSB, CAIRP assumes sole responsibility for the creation, delivery and maintenance of the education program required to become a CIRP, Licensed Insolvency Trustee and qualified insolvency counsellor.
 The program is named the "CIRP Qualification Program, or CQP".

 Disclaimer of Liability

 The CQP reserves the right to amend course information, prices, and any other information on this website.
 In any instance of discrepancy between information on this website and other information provided by the CQP, the most recent information, as stipulated by the CQP Registrar, shall take precedence.

 In all instances, it is the responsibility of applicants and candidates to ensure they have requested and obtained accurate information about the CQP and the steps to become a CIRP and/or a licensed Insolvency Trustee.
 In no instance will the CQP be liable for any expenses, potential losses, or unrealized revenue that might be portrayed as having occurred either as a result of the refusal of the CQP to admit an applicant into the Program or from any failure of a candidate to become a CIRP and/or a Licensed Insolvency Trustee.

 Completion of the CQP is generally a prerequisite to receiving an invitation from the OSB to challenge the Oral Board examination for the purpose of obtaining a license as a Licensed Insolvency Trustee.How to Become a Licensed Trustee